Ben Derbyshire

 designers, interior designers and sustainability consultants to work.
-Ben's current role as chair includes priorities on the practice's internal design review processes and leading its marketing effort.
+Derbyshire's current role as chair includes priorities on the practice's internal design review processes and leading its marketing effort.

-Ben is a Commissioner of Historic England, the public body that helps people care for, enjoy and celebrate England's spectacular historic environment.
+Derbyshire is a Commissioner of Historic England, the public body that helps people care for, enjoy and celebrate England's spectacular historic environment.
 He serves on their London Advisory Committee, High Streets Heritage Action Zone Board.

-Ben is on the governing body of WCCA Worshipful Company of Chartered Architects, a modern livery company of the City of London.
+Derbyshire is on the governing body of WCCA Worshipful Company of Chartered Architects, a modern livery company of the City of London.
 WCCA exists to promote quality architecture in the City of London and the architectural profession globally.

 Derbyshire is President of the London Forum of Amenity and Civic Societies which represents the views and interests of over 100 amenity and civic societies in London on issues of Planning, Development Management, Heritage, Transport, Environment, Waterways and Open Spaces that are important for those who work and live in London.

 The RIBA is a global professional membership body driving excellence in architecture, serving its members and society in order to deliver better buildings and places, stronger communities and a sustainable environment.
-Ben oversaw fundamental change in the financing and governance of the institute and the instigation of policies in relation to climate action, professional competence and codes of conduct.
+Derbyshire oversaw fundamental change in the financing and governance of the institute and the instigation of policies in relation to climate action, professional competence and codes of conduct.
 In September 2017, he succeeded Jane Duncan as RIBA president, a role he held for two years before being succeeded by Alan Jones.
 Derbyshire was the RIBA's 76th president.